asheliahut/advent-code-runner/README.md

-# Advent of Code 2023
+# Advent of Code Runner

 This repository contains solutions for the Advent of Code 2023 puzzles, written in TypeScript.
 The application will not run under windows unless using WSL.